varmeh/tech-docs/docs/deployment/k8s/K8sPrimer.md

 - **Deployment:** A higher-level abstraction that manages ReplicaSets, providing seamless scaling, updates, rollbacks, and versioning.

 ![pods vs deployments](../../../assets/podsVsDeployments.png)

-## K8s using Docker Desktop

-### What is it?

-- Docker Desktop for Mac includes a standalone Kubernetes server that runs on your Mac.

-### Enabling Kubernetes

-- **Access Preferences:** Go to the Preferences/Settings menu in Docker Desktop.
-- **Enable Kubernetes:** There's an option to enable Kubernetes, which will install the Kubernetes components necessary to run a single-node cluster locally.
-- **Configure (Optional):** You can customize the Kubernetes version and other settings if needed.
-- **Apply & Restart:** Click the "Apply & Restart" button, and Docker Desktop will set up a local Kubernetes cluster for you.

-### How It Works Under the Hood

-- **Kubernetes Inside Docker:** Docker Desktop runs the Kubernetes control plane and worker components inside Docker containers.
-- **Shared Resources:** It shares system resources with Docker, so you don't need a separate VM for Kubernetes.
-- **Integration with Docker CLI:** It integrates with your Docker CLI, allowing you to use `kubectl` commands just as you would with a remote cluster.
-- **Local Registry:** Supports a local registry, allowing for easier image sharing and testing.
-- **Networking:** It sets up networking so that you can communicate with your cluster using `localhost`.

-### Mac HyperKit Hypervisor

-- **Hypervisor.framework:**
-  - Docker Desktop uses macOS's Hypervisor.framework (*through HyperKit*) to run a lightweight Linux VM
-  - This is where your Docker containers (and Kubernetes) are actually running
-  - It is a lightweight, native macOS hypervisor based on xhyve.
-It's bundled with Docker Desktop

-- **Port Forwarding:** Docker Desktop handles port forwarding from the VM to your macOS system.
-When a service in a container inside the VM listens on a port, Docker Desktop forwards traffic from that port on `localhost` to the corresponding port on the VM.
-- **Kubernetes Services:** When you expose a Kubernetes service on a particular port, it's accessible at that port on `localhost` in your Mac’s browser or other networking tools.

 ## K8s Commands